-The Crown alleges the West Kelowna man beat his mother with a crescent wrench, drove up a forest service road and rolled her down an embankment.
+According to Crown counsel, a West Kelowna man allegedly beat his mother with a crescent wrench, drove up a forest service road and rolled her down an embankment.

 Read more: B.C. man convicted of killing common-law spouse in West Kelowna given life sentence with no parole for 12 years

 Barrett was later arrested with Holmes’ cellphone, according to the Crown.

 Court also heard from Kip Bateman, a witness who said that on the day in question, he spotted dentures near a tree and saw Barrett rummaging through a vehicle.